Common Causes of Poor Plasma Cuts and How to Fix Them

 master plasma cutting techniques

-Achieving ideal plasma cutting results hinges on correctly managing cutting speed and torch grip.
-Incorrect cutting speed often leads to excessive dross accumulation.
-Slow speeds cause molten metal to collect, while fast speeds result in high-speed dross that’s tougher to remove.
+Good plasma cutting results depend on proper cutting speed and torch grip.
+Wrong speed often creates excessive dross.
+Slow speeds let molten metal build up, while fast speeds leave hard-to-remove high-speed dross.

 Correctly managing cutting speed and torch grip is crucial to avoid excessive dross in plasma cutting.